 The performance of the couples selection operator are relatively close (Figure 4).
 Overall, the tournament selection with 3 candidates is slightly superior to others, along with the roulette wheel weighting.
 This last one is however a bit less effective in terms of convergence and number of evaluations (not shown).
 The couples selection operator has not a significant role in this application.

-Analysis of crossover operators (Figure 5) reveal some slightly superior options, some inappropriate, and many averages.
+Analysis of crossover operators (Figure 5) reveal some slightly superior options, some inappropriate, and many average.
 Binary-like crossover (especially with 2 points of intersection, whether is shared or not) are significantly better than the others, especially in terms of convergence (not shown).
 Others operators can also be considered usable.

 3.3.2 Mutation operator

 Having identified the leading role of the mutation operator, the next sensitivity analysis focused on it.
-Each of the 10 different implementations (see section 2.2.5) was tested, with different parameters for those who require some (Table 3), bringing the number of its variations up to 109.
+Each of the 10 different implementations (see section 2.2.5) was tested, with different parameters for those who require some (Table 3), bringing the number of variations up to 109.
 Some optimizations without any mutation were also performed as a reference.
 Along with variants of the other operators [?, see]for the details]Horton2012a, this resulted in 660 combinations (so 6,600 optimizations).

 Table 3: Assessed mutation operators with the number of variants considered (combination of parameters).